What Is a 301 Redirect & Why Your Site Needs It

 Skipping 301 redirects when changing or removing content harms your site’s SEO.
 Here’s how:

-Traffic Loss and Broken Links
+You’ll Lose Traffic to Broken Links

 Without 301 redirects, broken links lead to 404 errors.
 When a search engine crawler or a site visitor tries to access a deleted page, they see a 404 error page.
 This 404 error signals a missing page.
 A few broken links are fine, but many 404 errors tell search engines your site is neglected, lowering your search ranking.
 Broken links also create a poor user experience.
 Visitors get frustrated by dead-end links.